A robust computational framework for the mixture-energy-consistent six-equation two-phase model with instantaneous mechanical relaxation terms: Numerical results without mechanical relaxation

 \section{Numerical results without mechanical relaxation}

 The techniques outlined in Section \ref{sec:num_hyp} are now employed in a number of benchmarks consisting of Riemann problem tests where initially a discontinuity separates two uniform states.
 In this section, we will focus on the results obtained solving the homogeneous problem \eqref{eq:system_hyperbolic}, while we will discuss benchmarks with the instantaneous mechanical relaxation in Section \ref{sec:num_res_relax}.
-However, for the sake of compactness, we report here the parameters of all the one-dimensional test cases analyzed in this work.
+As already mentioned in Section \ref{sec:intro}, this stage is particularly relevant because recent contributions have equipped the 6-equation model with finite-rate mechanical relaxation \cite{pelanti:2022, schmidmayer:2023}.
+When doing so, the 6-equation model is no longer merely an auxiliary system for the numerical solution of the Kapila model, but becomes a standalone model in its own right.
+For the sake of compactness, we report here the parameters of all the one-dimensional test cases analyzed in this work.
 The computational domain is $\Omega = \rpth{0,1}$.
 The parameters of the EOS, the location of the initial discontinuity, and the final time are listed in Table \ref{tab:parameters}.
 The initial conditions for phase $1$ and phase $2$ are listed in Table \ref{tab:phase1_init} and \ref{tab:phase2_init}, respectively.
 We consider two computational meshes, a coarse mesh composed by $N_{\text{cells}} = 1024$ cells and a fine one composed by $N_{\text{cells}} = 65536$ cells.
 Discrete parameter choices for the numerical simulations are associated with the so-called Courant number

-where $\left|\vel\right|_{\infty}$ is the $l^{\infty}$ norm of the flow velocity and $c_{\text{f}}$ denotes the mixture speed of sound \eqref{eq:speed_sound_mixture}.
+where $\left|\vel\right|_{\infty}$ is the $l^{\infty}$ norm of the vector velocity and $c_{\text{f}}$ denotes the mixture speed of sound \eqref{eq:speed_sound_mixture}.
 Unless differently stated, we consider a time step such that the Courant number \eqref{eq:Courant} is equal to $0.9$.